maximenannan/centralesupelec/deeplearning/README.md

 #Deep learning

-There were 3 assignements to achieve:
+There were 3 assignments to achieve:

 **MP1**: